 Understand the Financial Requirement

-You need to meet all the eligibility requirements, including for example, those around English language and accommodation.
+You need to meet all the eligibility requirements for a Partner visa, including for example, those around English language and accommodation.
 But my focus here is on the two requirements which often trip people up: the Financial and Relationship requirements.
 First up the Financial requirement

 What is the threshold?